 Best vagus nerve stimulation device in 2024: overview

-1. Nurosym
+1. Nurosym — best overall

 Nurosym device and headphone

-After extensively researching the market for VNS devices, we found one that particularly impressed us.
-Here's why we believe Nurosym by Parasym, a transcutaneous auricular vagus nerve stimulation (taVNS) device, is the best on our list.
+After extensively researching the market for VNS devices, I found one that particularly impressed me.
+Here's why I believe Nurosym by Parasym, a taVNS device, is the best on our list.

 According to its makers, Nurosym is designed for those battling anxiety, depression, stress, and fatigue.
 It leverages innovative neuromodulation — to put it simply, the device uses signals transmitted through an earpiece to the brain via the vagus nerve.
 This process may modulate nervous system activity and potentially support various aspects of physical and mental health.

 But the reasons don’t end there.
-Another reassuring aspect of the Nurosym is the confidence the company has in its product.
+Another reassuring aspect of Nurosym is the confidence the company has in its product.
 They offer a 30-day money-back guarantee, which means you can try it risk-free.
 If it doesn't meet your expectations, you can get a no-questions-asked refund.

 The brand's environmental responsibility is another highlight.
 Parasym donates 1% of all sales to grassroots environmental groups, so purchasing a Nurosym means contributing to a greater cause.